GLOBAL MARKETS-World stocks slip, upbeat earnings compete with rate-hike angst | Headlines

 "Is it going to last?
 We need to focus on the guidance and also we are still living with this interest rate environment that is very volatile and that means it's difficult to see the market pushing higher."
 In Asia, Japan's Nikkei rose around 0.4% but MSCI's broadest index of Asia-Pacific shares outside Japan reversed early gains and fell more than 1%, driven by a drop in Chinese shares.

-All this left MSCI's World Stock Index about a quarter of a percent softer on the day.
+All this left MSCI's World Stock Index about 0.25% softer on the day.
 DOLLAR STILL STRONG

-The dollar held at a 32-year peak against the yen and rose from a two-week trough against a basket of major peers, underpinned by expectations of aggressive U.S. Federal Reserve rate hikes.
-Sterling fell around 0.5% to $1.1261 after the British inflation data stoked concerns about the economic outlook.
+The dollar held at a 32-year peak against the yen and rose from a two-week trough against a basket of major peers, underpinned by expectations of aggressive U.S. rate hikes.
+Sterling fell around 0.7% to $1.1235 after the British inflation data stoked concerns about the economic outlook.

 The BoE said on Tuesday that it would start selling some of its huge stock of British government bonds from Nov.
 1, but would not sell any longer-duration gilts this year.
 "The government's fiscal U-turn may have partially eased the pressure on the Bank of England, yet this morning's inflation data provides another stark reminder of the breadth of inflationary pressures in the economy," said Hugh Gimber, global market strategist at J.P.
 Morgan Asset Management.

 Currency traders meanwhile remained on high alert for Japanese authorities to step into the market again, as the dollar strengthened towards 150 yen.
 A cross of 145 a month ago spurred the first yen-buying intervention since 1998.
-Elsewhere, Brent crude futures dipped 0.2% to $89.87 per barrel, while U.S. West Texas Intermediate (WTI) crude was 0.2% firmer at around $83 per barrel.

-Oil prices fell more than 3% on Tuesday on fears of higher U.S. supply and the economic slowdown in China.
-U.S. President Joe Biden will announce a plan on Wednesday to sell off the last portion of his release from the nation's emergency oil reserve by year's end, and detail a strategy to refill the stockpile when prices drop, a senior administration official said.
+Selling also resumed in bond markets, with the U.S. 10-year Treasury yield rising to its highest level since 2008 at 4.088% .

+Lim Chow Kiat, Chief Executive of Singapore sovereign wealth fund GIC, said he had confidence that global central banks would be able to contain inflation.
+"Many central banks have also talked about some pain involved as we do this.
+We are all experiencing some pain ... asset prices have corrected in quite a few markets," he told Reuters in Sydney.

+"Our expectation is that this will last a bit longer because the underlying drivers of inflation are quite sticky.
+It's not a one-off factor."
+Elsewhere, oil futures rallied over 1% after falling the previous session.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)